 About SECU and the SECU Foundation

-A not-for-profit financial cooperative owned by its members, SECU has been providing employees of the State of North Carolina and their families with consumer financial services for over 80 years.
+A not-for-profit financial cooperative owned by its members, SECU has been providing employees of the State of North Carolina and their families with consumer financial services for more than 79 years.
 The Credit Union also offers a diversified line of financial advisory services including retirement and education planning, tax preparation, insurance, trust and estate planning services, and investments through its partners and affiliated entities.
-SECU serves over 2.3 million members through 264 branch offices, nearly 1,100 ATMs, 24/7 Member Services via phone and a website,www.ncsecu.org.
+SECU serves 2.2 million members through 257 branch offices, over 1,100 ATMs, 24/7 member services via phone and a website, www.ncsecu.org.